nanomarkup/nanomarkup.github.com/README.md

 #### Key Notes
 - The entire document is implicitly a List at the top level
-- A colon ":" after the key indicates the start of the list
+- Double dot ".." after the key indicates the start of the list
 - The key can be omitted for anonymous lists (lists without a key)
 - Each list item is indented by one tab
-- Sections within a List are preceded by a double dot ".." and indented with an additional tab
+- Sections within a List are preceded by a colon ":" and indented with an additional tab

 ## Values
 Values define the data associated with a key and come in two forms.
 A **single-line value** is data representation placed within the current line.
 A **multi-line value** is extended data spans multiple lines, with additional lines indented by one tab.